 - Information about our natural areas webcasts and the ability to help determine the topics

-What is the Cluster Coordinator Summit?
+What is the Coordinator Summit?

-The Stewardship Network's annual Cluster Summit is a unique opportunity for peer learning; building authentic relationships; and increasing the depth and breadth of our knowledge about how to connect, equip and mobilize people and organizations to care for land and water in their communities.
-Cluster Coordinators can expect to learn from each other, share their knowledge, focus on the growth of TSN and on their own growth as community leaders.
+The Stewardship Network's annual Coordinator Summit is a unique opportunity for peer learning; building authentic relationships; and increasing the depth and breadth of our knowledge about how to connect, equip and mobilize people and organizations to care for land and water in their communities.
+C3 Coordinators can expect to learn from each other, share their knowledge, focus on the growth of TSN and on their own growth as community leaders.
 The relationships built and the learning that happens here are critical for the sustainability of strategic community based conservation efforts.
-The Cluster Summit schedules time for structured, content-based presentations geared to help Cluster Coordinators deepen their skills; formal and informal networking time; and tours of local management projects.
+The Coordinator Summit schedules time for structured, content-based presentations geared to help 3C Coordinators deepen their skills; formal and informal networking time; and tours of local management projects.
 This overnight experience is held in a retreat setting nestled in the midst of managed natural areas.

 TSN works with existing regional invasive species partnerships to support, expand, and deepen the impact of invasive species efforts in the community.